Scholarship and bursary applications for entry into the 2022 school year are OPEN and will close at 4pm Thursday 15 April, 2021.

 Academic scholarships for Year 9 entry

 Scholarships are available for students with exceptional sporting ability.
 These may be awarded to students entering at any level.
-There will be three sports scholarships available in 2021.
-Each will provide $5000.00 towards tuition fees.Download a Sports Scholarship application form
+There will be four sports scholarships available in 2022.
+Each will provide $5,000 towards tuition fees.Download a Sports Scholarship application form

 Music scholarships and bursaries